stefan-hoeck/idris2-dom/README.md

 writing Idris2 programs that run in the browser.

-This library comes "batteries included", as quite a few utility types and functions for interacting with the unsafe world of Javascript are provided via the `JS` submodules.
+This library comes "batteries included", as quite a few utility types and functions for interacting with the unsafe world of JavaScript are provided via the `JS` submodules.
 These might eventually be moved to their own repository, but as Idris2 is still lacking an official package repository, it makes sense to keep this stuff in one package